OpenVidu/openvidu.io-docs/docs/components/index.md

 - [**openvidu-admin-dashboard**](components/openvidu-admin-dashboard): learn how to add an admin dashboard to the videoconference.

-On the other hand, you can use the produciton-ready application which makes the most of all that OpenVidu Components provide to us:
+On the other hand, you can use the production-ready application which makes the most of all the features offered by OpenVidu Components library:

 - [**openvidu-call**](components/openvidu-call): OpenVidu's production-ready flagship application.